 About CARMEN RUBY FLOYD:

-Carmen's love for singing began with her mom Alice, and her siblings, The Gayles Family Singers, who traveled the country performing their original gospel music.
+Carmen's love for singing began with her mom, Alice, and her siblings, The Gayles Family Singers, who traveled the country performing their original gospel music.
 Ms. Floyd was cast for Disney's The Lion King, booking the role of Shenzi in the original Toronto cast.
-Next, she came to New York City playing the part of Tiny Lee in the show Langton Hughes's Little Ham (AMAS Musical Theater).
+Next, she came to New York City, playing the part of Tiny Lee in the show Langton Hughes's Little Ham (AMAS Musical Theater).
 For her role in Little Ham, Ms. Floyd received a nomination for Best Actress in a Musical for the AUDELCO Awards.
-She followed that nomination with an AUDELCO win for Best Cast in a Musical for the show, Crowns at Second Stage, originating the role of Yolanda.
-Ms. Floyd then joined the Original Broadway Company of the Tony Award-winning musical, Avenue Q, and received the coveted Broadway Gypsy Robe for that cast, which is awarded to the Ensemble member with the most Broadway shows under their belt.
+She followed that nomination with an AUDELCO win for Best Cast in a Musical for the show Crowns at Second Stage, originating the role of Yolanda.
+Ms. Floyd then joined the Original Broadway Company of the Tony Award-winning musical Avenue Q. She received the coveted Broadway Gypsy Robe for that cast, awarded to the Ensemble member with the most Broadway shows under their belt.

 In her fourth Broadway show, After Midnight, Ms. Floyd delighted audiences every night with her wordless but thrilling rendition of "Creole Love Call."
 She originated the role at Encores!
 City Center under the show title Cotton Club Parade.
 The New York Times said, "Ellington's lyric-free but gorgeous "Creole Love Call" is delivered by Carmen Ruby Floyd with a hypnotic simplicity, her voice taking flight in tandem with the swooning melody, which seems to glimmer visibly in the air before you." – Charles Isherwood.

 Ms. Floyd returned to Encores! for its 75th Season in the zany anti-war musical Promenade by Maria Flores and Al Carmine.
 She was last seen on Broadway in Hello Dolly!
-Ms. Floyd had the honor of understudying the role of Dolly Levi played by the legends Bernadette Peters, Donna Murphy, and Bette Midler.
-She was the first African American Dolly on Broadway since the iconic Pearl Bailey.
-Proudly she has performed several times, for former President Obama and Mrs. Obama and former President Bill Clinton and former Secretary of State Hillary Clinton.
-A few other favorites are Whoopi Goldberg, Natalie Cole, Bryan Cranston, Diana Ross, Tom Hanks, Oprah, Jimmy Fallon, Janet Jackson, Barbra Streisand, Renee Fleming, Jim Carrey, and the Aretha Franklin.
+Ms. Floyd had the honor of understudying the role of Dolly Levi, played by the legends Bernadette Peters, Donna Murphy, and Bette Midler.
+She was the first African-American Dolly on Broadway since the iconic Pearl Bailey.
+Proudly, she has performed several times for former President Obama and Mrs. Obama, former President Bill Clinton, and former Secretary of State Hillary Clinton.
+Other favorites are Whoopi Goldberg, Natalie Cole, Bryan Cranston, Diana Ross, Tom Hanks, Oprah, Jimmy Fallon, Janet Jackson, Barbra Streisand, Renee Fleming, Jim Carrey, and Aretha Franklin.
 In addition, she's had the pleasure to work with numerous celebrities such as Tina Fey, Gladys Knight, Toni Braxton, Babyface, Fantasia, Hugh Jackman, and mentor Vanessa Williams, whom she now tours worldwide.

-Along with her stage work, Ms. Floyd has been seen in various commercials and heard in a slew of voice-overs.
+Along with her stage work, Ms. Floyd has been seen in various commercials and heard in several voice-overs.
 Her television roles include appearances on Orange Is the New Black, Person of Interest, The Super Bowl XLVII, The Tony Awards, One Life to Live, Law & Order: SVU, and The Traveler.
-As an exciting addition to an already fascinating career, Ms. Floyd's debut album Broadway, Jazz Me!, arranged and produced by David Serero, is released in September 2021.
+As an exciting addition to an already fascinating career, Ms. Floyd's debut album, Broadway, Jazz Me!, arranged and produced by David Serero, will be released in September 2021.